 I read once that author Harper Lee, whose monumental book To Kill a Mockingbird was published to great success, worked with a devoted editor for a year before her book was released.
 In fact, if I remember correctly, Miss Lee lived with or near her editor and his wife.

-These days few writers—almost none really—have that such help and guidance.
+These days few writers—almost none really—have such help and guidance.

 To some writers that kind of oversight feels like it takes away from them and from their work.
 But it doesn’t.
 It should do the opposite.
 I’ve been at this game long enough to know with absolute certainty that good editors are worth their weight in readers.
 And I am lucky to know some.
 A good substantive editor can make your work shine every bit as much as Brasso can make a railing sparkle.
 (A good line editor can help it gleam.)

-I, however, have been editor-less in the way Miss Lee was not despite one painful experience with a NYC editor who was clearly more interested in her fee than in my book.
+I, however, have been editor-less in the way Miss Lee was not despite one painful experience with a NYC editor.
 And it is this lack that leads me to feel insecure about publication.

 But the reality is this: Sometimes you have to trust those who have your best interests at heart.
 Therefore, I have trusted friends who have encouraged me to publish.